IceNetworkGitHub/CCNA/Security/ACLs For Packet Filtering.md

 - ACLs applied to an interface do not apply to traffic which originates from the router itself.
 - An ACL is read from top to bottom.
   - **As soon as a rule matches the packet, the permit or deny action is applied and the ACL is not processed any further.**
   - The order of rules is important.
 - The original use of ACLs was a security feature to decide if traffic should be allowed to pass through the router.
 By default a router will allow all traffic to pass between its interfaces.
-When ACLs are applied the router identifies traffic and then decides if it will be allowed or not.
+When ACLs are applied the router identifies the traffic and then decides if it will be allowed or not.
 - ACLs are also used in other software policies when traffic has to be identified, for example.
-  - Identify traffic to give better service to in a QoS Quality of Service Policy.
+  - Identify traffic to give better service in a (QoS) Quality of Service Policy.
-    - Identify traffic to translate to a different IP address in a NAT Network Address Translation Policy.
+  - Identify traffic to translate to a different IP address in a (NAT) Network Address Translation Policy.
 - Access Control Lists are made up of Access Control Entries which are a series of permit or deny rules.
 Each ACE is written in a seperate line.
 Here is an example and notice the number, it's 100, which means it's an extended list which gives us more options.
   - ```access-list 100 deny tcp 10.10.30.0 0.0.0.255 gt 49151 10.10.20.1 0.0.0.0 eq 23```
   - The source number is gt (greater than) 49151.
 10.10.30.0 is the source.
 10.10.20.1 is the destination.
 23 is the port.
-- Remember, if this was our list, without the ANY PERMIT we would block all traffic from coming through.
+- Remember, if this was our list, that without a ANY PERMIT as the last command we would block all traffic from coming through.

 ## Access Groups ##

 - ACLs are applied at the interface level with the Access-Group command.
 - ACLs can be applied in the inbound or outbound direction.
 - You can have a maximum of one ACL per interface per direction.
-- You can have both an inbound and an outbound ACL on the same interface, but not 2 inbound or outbound ACLs.
+- You can have both an inbound and an outbound ACL on the same interface, but not 2 inbound, or 2 outbound ACLs.
 - An interface can have no ACL applied, an inbound ACL only, an outbound ACL only, or ACLs in both directions.
 - Done on the interface level. ```ip access-group 100 out``` or ```ip access-group 101 in```
 - ```show ip interface f1/0 | include access list```